deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “...Really?”

 “Oh yeah.
-Wild almonds would kill any of us *dead.* Anyway…”
+Wilde almonds would kill any of us *dead.* Anyway…”

 “Wait, wait.
 How did you go from *that* to a food crop…?”